 Microsoft Excel and Google Sheets both allow you to create sales forecasts with variables like deal sizes, likelihood to close percentage, and past sales data.
 The advantage of using either Excel or Google Sheets is that the cost is minimal and they can be easy to customize.
 The disadvantage of using either of these programs is that you or someone in your company will have to set up your sales forecasting model and formulas from scratch.

 A CRM houses all of the data you’ll need for sales forecasting.
 Therefore, the advantage of using a CRM is you can often generate a sales forecast report at the click of a button without having to create formulas or find historical sales data.
 The disadvantage is limited customization options, as you’ll be limited to the sales forecasting reports they come with unless you download your CRM data into a spreadsheet and create your own reports.

-For example, Pipedrive CRM offers a sales forecasting view known as a dashboard.
+For example, Pipedrive CRM offers a sales forecasting view known as a sales dashboard.
 This means there is no need to calculate deals won or lost and it will give you the dollar amount of both by month.
 Even better, you can also get a snapshot as to whether or not there are tasks that are past due that may be preventing deals from being won, without leaving the tool.

 An added benefit of Pipedrive’s visual sales forecast is you can quickly see which deals require specific action that can move it closer to being a deal closed.
 You can also add or edit activities within your deals right from the Sales Forecast dashboard.

 In Pipedrive’s Sales Forecast view, you can mark deals as won or lost with a click of a button.
 The dollar value in your Deals Won and Deals Lost categories will automatically update.
 To learn more about Pipedrive’s visual pipeline tool and how it can be used to help improve sales forecasting, visit their website and sign up for a risk-free trial.

 Frequently Asked Questions (FAQs)